lendway/Homepage-index.md/CV.md

 ---

-For a copy of my CV, please email me at Paul.Lendway@Yale.edu.
+To request a copy of my CV, please email me at Paul.Lendway@Yale.edu.